FelixGSE/pypiano/README.md

 ## Installation

 For PyPiano to work you need [Fluidsynth](https://www.fluidsynth.org/) to be installed.
 Please check the Fluidsynth website on how to install Fluidsynth on your system.
-You can install PyPiano using pip:
+Note that you also need to install and set up [git-lfs](https://git-lfs.github.com/) before installing PyPiano.
+You then can install PyPiano from Github using pip:

 ```bash
 pip install git+https://github.com/FelixGSE/pypiano.git